andrew-canafe/miniftp-keylogger/README.md

 ## Features:
 - Deploys itself to a super-hidden directory
 - Records keystrokes using global hooks
-- Remains persistent on startup via Windows registry
+- Remains persistent on user login via Windows registry
 - Uploads logfiles to the specified FTP server
 - Uploads logfiles to a unique directory created by the client
 - Cycles through logfiles using time-based naming conventions